justnonamenoname/lifeticle/readme.md

 And instead of the question of how qualia are generated, the question arises: what is the property of qualia in a physical object, or what is a qualia-object that has the property of physical interaction.
 The correct question may be: not what physical law creates qualia, but what law of qualia allows it to influence the physical.
 If the coordinate in the signal can be correlated with the coordinate of qualia, then in the case of color, why does this number lead to red, and this to blue, this is impossible, because it is necessary to correlate a numerical parameter with a non-numerical one.
+This is not about the wavelength, since the image can be imagined with closed eyes, but about the numerical parameters in the wave function.
 In the case of other qualia, such as the sense of mystery, the incongruity problem is more complicated.
 To the question why some signals lead to one color and others to another, the answer is: this is the construction of the qualia object, and another question arises - how is the qualia object constructed.
 This may mean that at the moment of collapse, the construction of the object's qualia occurs based on the information of the wave function.